mastodon/mastodon/HELLO_PATCH.md

 The method to revisit is `use_seamless_external_login?`.
 Currently this method returns `true` only for PAM and LDAP authentication, disconnected from the similar `omniauth_only?`

-# HELLO_PATCH(10): append the :verified: emoji to the end of the display name
+## HELLO_PATCH(10): append the :verified: emoji to the end of the display name

+## HELLO_PATCH(11): hide username and password login form

+Overriding the `omniauth_only?` methods (or setting the `OMNIAUTH_ONLY` env var) also disables registration, and while the  registration flow uses OpenID Connect it does rely on showing the server rules which is part of the registration flow.
+So the patch is done performed only in the view.